I'm strongly considering taking the Trade and Inventory exam and possibly the Financial exam.

-J Scharbrough I just wish there were certs in NAV functionality as well as development.
+J Scharbrough said: I just wish there were certs in NAV functionality as well as development.

 There are, I would even say that the majority of courses is in functionality, not development.
 Take a look at Customersource.
 If you are up to date with your enhancement plan, you should have full access to all training material.
 If you don't have Customersource access, ask the person that is responsible for communicating with your NAV partner, and if they don't know about it, ask your partner directly.

 Yeah, looking at the exams, that's what Microsoft seems to say, but then I look at all the forums on here and Mibuso and it seems like its focused mainly on development.

 My guy at our home site DID get back to me, and will be sending me all the good stuff on Monday, so I'm impatiently waiting.

 (By good stuff I don't mean cheats or anything, I mean the password to access Customersource and our most up to date manuals. ;))

 I guess I'm just a little confused.
 I'd LOVE to be able to market myself as a functional consultant.
 I really enjoy Navision and I really like being able to help people.
 It just seemed like I couldn't put those two together.

 You certainly can, but again experience is your best bet.
 Certifications are nice, too, though.
 Partners aren't looking for someone who is a specialist in only one area, like Trade.
 You need to know Trade, Financials, Costing, Inventory, and preferably at least one of the other specialties like Warehousing, Manufacturing, Service, or Relationship Management.

 It's a lot of time and investment to get up to speed on all of it.
 I'm going on 6+ years and am by no means a functional expert, although most of my time is spent doing development.